cebiri/Mehariw-Gelagay/src/pages/index.md

   alt: Hero Image for home page
   caption: null
 header: Client Name
-metaDescription: First paragraph of Clients Bio
+metaDescription: First paragraph of Clients Bio.
+That would meet the character count range, and have the clients name in the Meta Data
 published: true
 profileButton:
   link: /profile
-  label: View Profile
+  label: About
 blogButton:
   link: /blog
-  label: Visit My Blog
+  label: Blog
 shortBiography: Since joining the web-based restaurant review company in its startup phase, Chandler Villacruz has spearheaded market research activities that have allowed the firm to build effective advertising campaigns and